profburke/git101/03-branch.md

 ### Git Branch

-The Git commit command solves one of the problems for which we use version control: it lets us go back in time and examine the state of the project at any point in the past.
-It also allows us to undo changes when necessary.
+Recording changes with the commit command, is what enables Git to solve one of the problems for which we use version control: going back in time and examining the state of the project at any point in the past.
+And it underpins the functionality that allows us to undo changes when necessary.

-There is another important ability that Git enables: allowing more than one person to easily work on the same project.
+There is another important function that Git gives us: allowing more than one person to easily work on the same project.
 The feature that enables this is _branching_.

 ![git branch image](images/branch.png)